prom3theu5/ConanExilesServerUpdater/README.md

  * [Discord.Net](https://github.com/RogueException/Discord.Net) Discord Client used for discord announcements.
  * [TwitchLib](https://github.com/swiftyspiffy/TwitchLib) Twitch Client used for twitch announcements.
  * [AutoHotKey.Interop](https://github.com/amazing-andrew/AutoHotkey.Interop) Used to cleanly shutdown the server with Control+C until we get RCON support.
+ * [Octokit.net](https://github.com/octokit/octokit.net) Github Api wrapper to check you have the latest release :)
  * [Costura](https://github.com/Fody/Costura) Used to Embed all these libraries as resources in the final executable.

  ### Testers / Debuggers